-The Department of Health promotes the use of long-acting, reversible contraceptives as a method of reproductive control.
-Their use following emergency contraception is a Quality and Outcomes Framework (QOF) target, although it is no longer a target for women prescribed oral or patch contraception.
+The Department of Health promotes the use of long-acting, reversible contraceptives as a method of reproductive control, but their use following emergency contraception is no longer a Quality and Outcomes Framework (QOF) target.

 A progestogen-only injectable contraceptive (POIC) is a long-acting, reversible contraceptive.
 A synthetic progesterone, or progestogen, is slowly released into the systemic circulation following intramuscular (IM) or subcutaneous (SC) injection.

 There are three forms of depot injection currently available on the UK market:

 - Depo-Provera® is depot medroxyprogesterone acetate (DMPA) aqueous suspension 150 mg in 1 ml formulated for deep IM injection.
 This is most commonly used.

 - Sayana Press® is DMPA 104 mg in 0.65 ml formulated for SC injection first licensed in the UK in 2011.
 It is bio-equivalent to Depo-Provera®.
 It may be preferable to Depo-Provera® in women on anticoagulants or with a bleeding disorder.
 In women who are very obese it may be preferable if there are concerns about being able to administer an IM injection effectively.
 Self-administration has been studied and found to be feasible and acceptable and it was licensed for this in 2015.